hyperledger/caliper/docs/v0.4.2/MonitorsAndObservers.md

 - **Docker:** The `docker` monitor enables monitoring of specified Docker containers on the host or a remote machine, through using the Docker Remote API to retrieve container statistics.
 This monitor will retrieve statistics on: [memory(max), memory(avg), CPU(max), CPU(avg), Network I/O, Disc I/O]
 - **Prometheus:** The `prometheus` monitor enables the retrieval of data from Prometheus.
 This monitor will only report based on explicit user provided queries that are issued to Prometheus.
 If defined, the provision of a Prometheus server will cause Caliper to default to using the Prometheus PushGateway.

 Each declared resource monitoring module is accompanied with options required to configure each of the named monitors.
-A common option for all modules is `interval`, which is used to configure the refresh interval at which point resource utilization is measured by the monitor.
+A common option for some modules is `interval`, which is used to configure the refresh interval at which point resource utilization is measured by the monitor.

 ### Process Monitor
 The process monitoring module options comprise:
-- interval: monitor update interval
+- interval: monitor update interval in seconds
 - processes: of an array of `[command, arguments, multiOutput]` key:value pairs.
     - command: names the parent process to monitor
     - arguments: filters on the parent process being monitored